stevenMouret/web-accessibility-guidelines/_doc/accessibility/links/explicit-link.md

 ### By itself (accessible name)

 #### What is an accessible name?
 The accessible name is the name of an interface element (link, button, form field...) returned to assistive technologies and therefore to the user.
-It can be composed of several elements such as the visible text of the interactive element but also other non-visible texts (aria-label, aria-labeledby, title) that belong to the interactive element or its children (alt, sr-only).
+It can be composed of several elements such as the visible text of the interactive element but also other non-visible texts (aria-label, aria-labelledby, title) that belong to the interactive element or its children (alt, sr-only).

 The accessible name is determined according to a specific order.